Mandy Walker, Divorce Coach / Mediator / PC-DM - Since My Divorce

 Have back-up documentation handy to support your positions: copies of financial records or documents that show what things really cost, notes on how many hours you each really spent per week with the children prior to the discussion of divorce.

 It's a lot easier to navigate where you are going when you've got a clear and documented picture of where you've been.

 3. Pick Good People and Trust Them.

-Divorce is scary for a myriad of reasons, but perhaps none more so than how much trust you have to place in strangers - whether it's a judge, a divorce lawyer and mediator or a mental health professional for a custody evaluation.
+Divorce is scary for a myriad of reasons, but perhaps none more so than how much trust you have to place in strangers - whether it's a judge, an experienced divorce attorney and mediator or a mental health professional for a custody evaluation.